magbay/LAN-Chat/README2.md

         print("[TEST] Model did not reply after retries.
 It may still be loading or unavailable.") return False

+# Main entrypoint: if run directly, either test the model or connect to the chat server
 if __name__ == "__main__":
     if len(sys.argv) > 1 and sys.argv[1] == "test":
         test_ollama_model()